 More followed, although poor weather and the conditions of the runway would hamper operations.

-This activity and the establishment of Naval Air Station Calderon was not unnoticed by the British forces and so plans were made to deal with it.
+This activity and the establishment of Naval Air Station Calderon were not unnoticed by the British forces and so plans were made to deal with it.

 D Squadron 22 SAS were to be the means of ‘dealing with it’

-The personnel at observation point crawled forward and noted that there was eleven aircraft present.
+The personnel at the observation point crawled forward and noted that there were eleven aircraft present.
 After some communication problems, the good news was relayed to the waiting force on HMS Hermes.

 HMS Hermes was detached along with HMS Glamorgan and HMS Broadsword.
 The SAS and personnel from 148 (Meiktila) Commando Forward Observation Battery made for a raiding force totalling 45 and were loaded aboard four 846 NAS Sea Kings for the flight into the assembly point at Phillips Cove.